Visions and Values

 St. Rose’s School enjoys positive, valued relationships within the parish and Community which foster a sense of continuity and commitment.
 We work closely with the Diocese and our Parishes.
 Our School Chaplain is Fr.
-Paul and he says masses, leads liturgies and talks to the children on an informal basis.
-Fr Paul also provides support and advice for staff on liturgical themes.
+Brian and he says masses, leads liturgies and talks to the children on an informal basis.
+Fr Brian also provides support and advice for staff on liturgical themes.

 We aim to offer opportunities for pupils to develop an understanding of their faith and develop spiritually, morally, socially and culturally.
-The children's faith is developed by the use of the “The Come and See” Participation in Feast Days throughout the year and regular worship in classes and assemblies are an integral part of the children’s faith development.
+The children's faith is developed by the use of the “The Way, the truth and the life” Participation in Feast Days throughout the year and regular worship in classes and assemblies are an integral part of the children’s faith development.

-Our most recent RE inspection took place in 2015, please view the attached report which recognises the good RE teaching and learning at school and the outstanding Catholic life of the school.
+Our most recent RE inspection took place in 2021.
+Please view the attached report which recognises the good RE teaching and learning at school and the outstanding Catholic life of the school.

 Golden Jubilee Celebration Mass 2017